 Dough:

+Combine flour, half of the water, eggs, and the sour cream, buttermilk or yogurt in a large bowl.
+Stir vigorously to incorporate the eggs.
 Slowly stir in the remaining water until a dough begins to form.
 Turn out onto a floured surface and knead gently, lifting dough to stretch.

 Continue lifting and stretching the dough until the dough is smooth and somewhat sticky inside, about 3 minutes or so.
 Do not overwork the dough - if it begins to become elastic, allow it to rest 5-10 minutes under an overturned bowl before working with it again.